Kraków – cloth hall and commercial buildings

 Since the 10th century Kraków played a role in far-reaching trade, and in the 12th century, when it became the seat of the ruler residing in Wawel, it was already an important trade center.
 In the thirteenth century, the city entered into trade for the so-called The Royal Route (Via Regia), one of the most important transport links in Central Europe on the east-west line, created from many older and younger roads, routes and medieval connections.
 Large transit routes connecting Gdańsk and Toruń with the Hungary, as well as German countries and Bohemia with Ruthenia and the Black Sea zone intersected in Kraków.
 Such a favorable location resulted in the need to erect commercial infrastructure, especially after the shape of the city was regulated in the foundation privilege of Bolesław the Chaste from 1257.

-The Gothic cloth halls was destroyed during a fire in 1555.
+The Gothic commercial buildings were destroyed in a fire in 1555, when the shoemakers’ stalls caught fire and from there it spread to the town hall and the cloth hall.
 In the years 1556-1559, the cloth hall was renovated in accordance with the Renaissance style reigning in the architecture at that time.
 The work was led by master Pankracy, who closed the great hall of the cloth hall with barrel vault.
-The building was topped with an attic with arcaded divisions and a ridge with gargoyles designed by Santi Gucci.
+The building was topped with an attic with arcaded divisions and a ridge with gargoyles designed by king’s sculptor Santi Gucci.
 The column loggias designed by Jan Maria Padovano were also added.
 In the years 1599 – 1602, the transverse passages of the cloth hall were rebuilt and floors were added to them.
-The cloth hall survived in this form until the 19th century, when it was rebuilt in the years 1875-1879 as part of regulation of the market square.
-At that time, projections on the east-west axis and one-story arcades were added.
+At the end of the 16th century, the Great and Small Weighbridge buildings were also rebuilt in a late Renaissance style and throughout the century, modernization works were carried out on small commercial buildings, as they were most often subject to fires and normal wear and tear.
+This was also related to the relaxation of medieval regulations requiring trade to be conducted in the central market square buildings.

 Architecture

-Around the middle of the fourteenth century, the western part of the timber commercial complex was demolished, which was replaced by a slightly larger cloth hall, fully stone, but roughly repeating the layout of the older building.
+Around the middle of the fourteenth century, the middle part of the timber commercial complex was demolished, which was replaced by a slightly larger cloth hall, fully stone one, but roughly repeating the layout of the older building.
 Namely, they were four buildings arranged in two rows with streets crossing them on the north-south and east-west lines.
 The four entrances were probably equipped with wooden gates, locked at night to secure the stalls.
+Each building probably housed nine trading posts, which gave a total of 36 chambers.
+Each of them must have had an entrance opening and a window facing the street, the shutter of which, when opened, probably served as a counter on which goods were displayed.

 Inside the cloth hall, on both sides of the main hall, along the longitudinal north-south axis, there were two rows of stalls, 7.5 meters deep, covered with mono-pitched roofs.
-There were 18 of them on each side, all covered with vaults and open to the inside with pointed or semicircular portals.
+There were 18 of them on each side, all covered with vaults and opened to the inside with pointed or semicircular portals 1.7 meters wide.
 All of them also had cellars covered with barrel vaults.
+The western row of shops was closed on the north and south by shearing rooms, where the cloth was divided before sale, of a size similar to the other chambers.
 Each row was separated by side entrances, creating quarters of 9 stalls.
-The central hall was 10 meters wide
+The central hall was 10 meters wide.
+It was probably open to the roof truss, as there is no records of floors above the shops.

 Current state